Add your name to the roster and bring your skills in operation, command, finance, logistics, and planning to the list.

 Public Relations Committee

-In 2015, Resolution 15-08 identified the need for a public relations campaign to properly inform the people of Washington about issues significant to Washington’s professional fire fighters and to enhance public opinion of fire fighters and the labor movement.
+The Public Relations Committee was established by Convention Resolution 15-08, which identified the need for a coordinated public relations effort to properly inform the people of Washington about issues significant to professional firefighters and to enhance public understanding of the fire service and the labor movement.
+The Committee works collaboratively with the Executive Board, local leaders, and members to support communications strategies, public outreach initiatives, media engagement, and social media guidance that strengthen the voice of Washington’s professional firefighters.

-For more information, contact the Public Relations Committee or the WSCFF office.
+For more information, please contact the WSCFF office or reach the full committee at

 EMS Committee

-The goal of the EMS Committee is to provide local leaders with a framework that sets a course for the development and administration of an MIH program in your organization.
-The Committee meets several times throughout the year.
+The Committee’s goal is to provide local leaders with a practical framework to guide the development and administration of MIH and related programs within their organizations.

 - FD CARES